Tour de Manure

 Just when you think you’re riding into a meadow-land outer space, a homemade lemonade stand will appear, run by the Spencer family next to their Lost Marbles ranch.
 Most of the ride is flat, but there are a few hills and sometimes some headwind in the last several miles of the course.

 At the finish line party in downtown Sierraville, firefighters don’t let the cyclists go hungry.
-They serve up BBQ chicken and pulled pork, along with pasta, salad, garlic bread and homemade desserts, while Michael Hogan and his retro country rock ‘n’ roll band, The Simpletones, play live off the bumper of a vintage Chevy truck.
+They serve up BBQ chicken and pulled pork, along with pasta, salad, garlic bread and homemade desserts, while a live plays fun tunes.
 Bring your dancing shoes!

 Vertical Divider

-START: Saturday, June 4, at the Sierraville Firehouse, 102 Main Street, Sierraville.
+START: At the Sierraville Firehouse, 102 Main Street, Sierraville.
 (Turn east on Calif.
 Hwy 49 at Sierraville’s blinking light.)
 It's a casual, un-timed start.
 You can get going anytime between 8 and 9 a.m.

 PARKING: Volunteers will help you to find parking on the street or in special free private lots provided by neighbors.